-Data analytics can be defined as a tool or seriesof tools that process and analyze raw data with the goal of extracting insights to help people make decisions.
-It is already used extensively in digital marketing to help brands make the most of their data and increase the efficiency and effectiveness of their strategies by identifying trends and patterns.
+We can define data analytics as a tool or series of tools that process and analyze raw data with the goal of extracting insights to help people make decisions.
+Businesses already use it extensively in digital marketing to help brands make the most of their data and increase the efficiency and effectiveness of their strategies by identifying trends and patterns.

-However, these percentages are expected to change due to increasingly strict regullations on third-party data (e.g. data obtained from cookies).
-Instead, first-party data – obtained by a company on its own platforms and through its direct interactions with customers – is set to become much more important in understanding audiences and directing strategy.
+However, these percentages will change due to increasingly strict regulations on third-party data (e.g. data obtained from cookies).
+First-party data – obtained by a company on its own platforms and through its direct interactions with customers – is set to become much more important in understanding audiences and directing strategy.

 The importance of data analytics

-Being able to process large quantities of data into simpler, more actionable information and insights impacts the way marketers plan their strategies.
+Being able to process large quantities of data into simpler, more actionable information and insights impact the way marketers plan their strategies.
 This is increasingly necessary when we consider: